sgong-pdftron/stranger-docs/android/guides/getting-started/using-layout.md

 In this tutorial you will be able to display a PDF file in `PDFViewCtrl`.

+**Before jumping into the layout, please make sure [PDFNet library is initialized](/android/guides/getting-started/add-license) before inflating the layout or before `setContentView` of your Activity.**

 First, add `PDFViewCtrl` to your XML layout.

 ```xml